 - Tax documents for any “other” income sources: rentals, personal business, etc.

-Once your offer is accepted, the seller will require that you give them an Earnest Money deposit.
+Earnest money is a deposit made to the seller when your offer is accepted.
 We will need a copy of the front and back of the cancelled check after the money has cleared your account.
 This money counts toward your final closing costs.

-At this point, all information collected is sent to a Washington Trust Bank underwriter for approval.
+Once everything’s submitted, it will go to our underwriting team for approval.
 This typically takes between one to three business days.

-Typically, the bank will convey the remaining conditions.
-This may include “prior to documents” or “prior to closing” conditions.
+Occasionally, additional documents may be required at this time.
 It is very important that any conditions requiring action or documentation be addressed immediately.
-Any delays in meeting these conditions create delays in the loan process.
-Occasionally, additional documents may be required at this time.
 Once all conditions are met, documents are sent to the underwriter for final review and approval.

 Once the settlement agent has processed the documents, they will prepare a settlement statement and notify you of the final dollar amount you’ll need to bring to the closing.
 An appointment will be set to sign the final paperwork and collect funds.
 These funds will need to be certified or wired funds, and must be from an account listed on your application.

 At this point, all signatures and closing conditions have been met, and the loan is approved for funding and recording.
 This typically takes 24-48 hours after documents are signed.